I’m in a bit of a planner slump at the moment.

 I’m still loving my traveler’s notebook planner system.
 But after taking a small break from using it, I’ve decided it needs a bit of a makeover.
 A few of my notebook inserts just aren’t working for me anymore.
 It’s time for a bit of a revamp.

-And since I’m reassessing what exactly I need and want to have in my planner, I thought I’d share my plans with you, just in case you need some ideas for lists in your planner, also.
+And since I’m reassessing what exactly I need and want to have in my planner, I thought I’d share my plans with you.
+Just in case you happen to be searching for ideas.